holochain/docs-pages/src/tutorials/coreconcepts/hello_gui.md

     ```

 ## Make a zome call
-In your other terminal window (the one with the GUI code), start the `SimpleHTTPServer` if it's not still running:
+In your other terminal window, the one with the GUI code, start the `SimpleHTTPServer` if it's not still running:

 !!! note "Run in `nix-shell https://holochain.love`"
     ```bash
     python -m SimpleHTTPServer
     ```

-Open up your browser and head to `0.0.0.0:8000` (or refresh the page if it's already open).
+Open your browser and head to `0.0.0.0:8000` (or refresh the page if it's already open).
 The page will look the same.

-Open you your developer console and click the button.
+Open your developer console and click the button.
 You should see something like this:

 ![](https://i.imgur.com/vhTaH0W.png)

-> I'm using Firefox so this might look a little different depending on your browser
+> I'm using Firefox, so this might look a little different depending on your browser.

-Woohoo!
-You have made a call to your Holochain app using a GUI.
+Woo-hoo!
+You've made a call to your Holochain app using a GUI.

 ## Render the output

-It would be nicer to see the result of the `hello_holo` call on the page.
-So let's add a somewhere to show it.
+It would be nicer to see the result of the `hello_holo` call on the page, so let's add somewhere to show it.

 Add the following HTML below the button: